ExploreASL/ExploreASL/External/README_SPM.txt

 1456: for edges of Yy transformation fields
 1476: for edges of trans.warped.y transformation fields

-DATE+NAME:2019_03_28, Jan Petr
-DESCRIPTION:
-Added rounding to inversions in CAT12 to avoid having reproducibility issues between OS and Matlab versions
-FILE:
-cat_main_registration.m
-Added round(~,12) to lines 323, 333, 340, 554, 558, 686, 860 -> replaced by HM by xASL_round for backward compatibility

 DATE+NAME:2019_03_27, Jan Petr
 DESCRIPTION:
 Enabled save of CSF as c3T1.nii from CAT12